Samaveda: Chandogya Upanishad

-Max Muller notes that the term "space" above, was later asserted in the Vedanta Sutra verse 1.1.22 to be a symbolism for the Vedic concept of Brahman.
+Max Muller notes that the term "space" above, was later asserted in the Vedanta Sutra verse 1.1.22 to be a symbolic of the Vedic concept of Brahman.
 Paul Deussen explains the term Brahman means the "creative principle which lies realized in the whole world".
 The text discusses Dharma and many other topics:

 Kena Upanishad

 The Kena Upanishad is embedded inside the last section of the Talavakara Brahmanam recension of the Samaveda.
 It is much shorter, but it too delves into philosophical and spiritual questions like the Chandogya Upanishad.
 In the fourth chapter, the Kena Upanishad states, for example, that all beings have an innate longing for spiritual knowledge, for self-awareness.
 This knowledge of Atman-Brahman is Tadvanam (transcendental happiness, blissfulness).
-In the final paragraphs, Kena Upanishad asserts ethical life as the foundation of self-knowledge and of Atman-Brahman.
+In its final paragraphs, the Kena Upanishad asserts ethical life as the foundation of self-knowledge and of Atman-Brahman.

 Manuscripts and translations

 The Kauthuma recension has been published (Samhita, Brahmana, Shrautasutra and ancillary Sutras, mainly by B.R.
 Sharma), parts of the Jaiminiya tradition remain unpublished.
 There is an edition of the first part of the Samhita by W. Caland and of the Brahmana by Raghu Vira and Lokesh Chandra, as well as the neglected Upanishad, but only parts of the Shrautasutra.
 The song books remain unpublished.

 A German edition of Samaveda was published in 1848 by Theodor Benfey, and Satyavrata Samashrami published an edited Sanskrit version in 1873.
 A Russian translation was published by Filipp Fortunatov in 1875.
 An English translation was published by Ralph Griffith in 1893.
 A translation in Hindi by Mridul Kirti called "Samveda Ka Hindi Padyanuvad" has also been published recently.

 The Samaveda text has not received as much attention as the Rigveda, because outside of the musical novelty and melodic creativity, the substance of all but 75 verses of the text have predominantly been derived from the Rigveda.
 A study of Rigveda suffices.